Red Pulse Phoenix One Day Volume Reaches $202,914.00 (PHX)

-Red Pulse Phoenix (CURRENCY:PHX) traded down 3.6% against the dollar during the twenty-four hour period ending at 23:00 PM Eastern on January 3rd.
-One Red Pulse Phoenix token can now be purchased for $0.0030 or 0.00000019 BTC on major exchanges.
-Red Pulse Phoenix has a market capitalization of $2.46 million and $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last day.
-During the last seven days, Red Pulse Phoenix has traded up 7.1% against the dollar.
+Red Pulse Phoenix (CURRENCY:PHX) traded 3.6% lower against the U.S. dollar during the twenty-four hour period ending at 11:00 AM E.T. on January 6th.
+Red Pulse Phoenix has a total market capitalization of $2.46 million and approximately $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last 24 hours.
+During the last seven days, Red Pulse Phoenix has traded 7.1% higher against the U.S. dollar.
+One Red Pulse Phoenix token can now be purchased for $0.0030 or 0.00000019 BTC on cryptocurrency exchanges.

 - CARDbuyers (BCARD) traded flat against the dollar and now trades at $0.0001 or 0.00000001 BTC.